natashamathur/life_of_pii/README.md

 immediately surrounding match text.
 This output format enables the user to easily verify the results and locate associated information.

-The utility can also return a dictionary with the relevant data (versus writing to a file), to allow for flexible interaction with possible PII.
+The utility can also display a dictionary of the relevant PII data found (versus writing to a file) for shorter text inputs (up to 10 lines) to allow for more flexible interaction with possible PII.
+A 10-line preview of PII found is displayed for longer inputs.

 ## Authors